5 Ways You Can Bring Mindfulness Into Your Home

 3. Notice the change in light

 Both changes in season and weather patterns bring with them unique changes in light.
 Take note of how your home changes through the day.
 Does the afternoon give certain rooms a warm glow, is there a particular window that lets morning rays stream in?
 Mindfully heighten your sense of sight and tune into the changes throughout the days, and across the year.
+This is also a great technique to use for restful holidays.

 4. Turn a chore into a mindful practice